numpex/numpex.github.io/content/en/_index.md

       - ExaAToW
       - ExaDIP:

-        - we are seeking 11 candidates for our Compute and Data Team (CDT)
+        - we are seeking 5 candidates for our Compute and Data Team (CDT)
         - the positions are for 2 to 5 years, with remuneration as a function of experience
+        - location: Paris, Bordeaux, Grenoble
         - the profiles we seek begin from Postdoc level (directly after a PhD), and extend to candidates with 3 to 5 years experience after their PhD
         - the positions involve working on co-design projects, combining upstream research performed in NumPEx's other target projects, with application development teams (see the call for Application Demonstrators above)
         - Contacts: (Mark Asch) mark.asch@u-picardie.fr   and (Jean-Pierre Vilotte) vilotte@igp.fr